 - Ability to work both in a team and independently, to exercise good judgment, make sound decisions & problem solve.

 - A strong commitment to quality and results

-- Additional computer skills: proficiency in Microsoft Office and internet-based applications
+- Strong computer skills: proficiency in Microsoft Office and internet-based applications

-NOTE: Strong preference given to candidates having current or previous experience with any Big Brothers Big Sisters agency and with Matchforce software.
+- Strong preference given to candidates having current or previous experience with any Big Brothers Big Sisters agency and with Matchforce or Salesforce software.

 Benefits Package: Competitive salary, paid vacation and sick leave, 3 additional personal days, paid federal and Jewish holidays, and early Friday closure.
 Medical/vision/dental insurance, retirement plans (403(b) and Defined Contribution Plan), Life Insurance and Employee Assistance Program.

 To apply, please send resume and cover letter to Megan Koehler (email@example.com).
 No phone calls, please.